 Vegetation management involves hand falling to remove hazardous trees within 1.5 tree lengths of the existing cleared area.
 Right-of-ways for roads and utility lines within the CSA are maintained by mowing, pruning and removing vegetation, including trees.
 Removal of vegetation for fire protection purposes or to improve scenic vistas at existing scenic viewpoints is also accomplished using hand falling, brushing and pruning.

-Vegetative material is chipped, bucked for firewood, burned, milled for other construction projects, or stored for use on other projects.
+Vegetative material is chipped, bucked for firewood, burned, milled for other construction projects, stored for use on other projects, or used as coarse woody debris (CWD) for site rehabilitation.